GeekyAndFun/pwa-docs/README.md

 + UX
 + accesibility
 + works offline
-+ native apps APIs (eg: notifications)
++ access to Native APIs (eg: notifications, NFC, fingerprint sensor)
 + background activity
++ faster (statistically speaking)

-What should a chat app have:
+What would an ideal chat app look like:
 + be app-like
-+ have camera access
+  + full screen (no browser bar)
+  + home-screen icon
-+ offline notifications
++ works offline
+  + shows the UI
+  + shows the latest received messages
-+ background send
++ blazing fast
++ push notifications upon new messages
++ background send of messages (no further interaction required.
+It automatically sends them when it finds a connection)

 ### Architecture
++ How to make it app-like?
+  + You need to include an [App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest)
+  + In order for Chrome to automatically suggest adding it to the homescreen, the app also needs to register a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)
++ How to make it work offline?
+  + We [cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache) all the UI-needed files (eg: index.html, style.css ...) and then respond with them from the cache instead of network.
+This way, even when we're offline we can see the UI
+  + We also store the latest messages in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and show them on the UI in case of no connection
+  + These 2 strategies make the app boot super fast even on no connection or very slow ones.

-+ How push notifications work in browsers ?
++ How do Push Notifications work in browsers ?
-  + Every browser has an implementation for this...
+  + Every browser vendor (eg: Chrome, Firefox, Edge ...) has it's own dedicated server handling push notifications
+  + Sending a push notification to a certain device means sending an authorized request to that vendor's server
+  + [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) is a great way to test Push Notifications without having to implement/write the underlying request logic
++ How to send the messages in the background?
+  + In case of no connection we store the message in IndexedDB with a **unsent** flag.
+When the connection returns, we send all the unsent messages from the Service Worker
 + using localStorage vs IndexedDB:
-  + localStorage is synchronous
+  + localStorage is synchronous and accepts only strings for both key & value
-  + IndexedDB is async, therefore it's somewhat of a standard for PWA
+  + IndexedDB is async, therefore can be used from both a Worker and Main thread.
+That's why it's somewhat of a standard for PWA storage

+### How is this all possible?
++ Most of those app-like functionalities are only available due to a new type of worker: [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)

-How will we use IndexedDB ?
+How will we use IndexedDB in the context of our chat app?
 + save unsent messages in this

 `DevTools > Application tab > manifest.json`: